evelystria/PocketSys/README.md

 # PocketSys (version Beta-01-19/4/17)
-Written to test functionality between cross python files
+Written to test functionality between cross python files!
+I used localhost mysql for this.

 ## Libraries
 PIL, PyMySQL

 ## NOTE!!!
 INACTIVTE
-Due to the lack of resources and time, I've stopped developing it.
+No longer further developing this.
 I've released the source code online for anyone who wish to see, learn and maybe further improve it.

 Obviously this is not well coded, but it may serve as a pedagogy for beginners to learn!